These adorable little ground beef stuffed pumpkins are so delicious! They make the perfect fall entree, and a healthy meal.

 I don’t add rice to these stuffed pumpkins.
 I don’t think it’s necessary.
 If you wish, you could add 2 cups of riced cauliflower and cook it with the ground beef.
 But as I said, I just skip the non-meat filler.

 To eat these ground beef stuffed pumpkins, use your fork to scoop out some pumpkin flesh with some of the filling in each bite.
 It’s a really good combination!
-And if you have any leftovers, these stuffed pumpkins reheat very nicely in the microwave.

 - 2 sugar pumpkins, about 2 lb. each